40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Sonia described these circles as halos of light and shadow, and the bands were to show the vibration in the light.

-When making these paintings, Sonia was heavily influenced by the concepts of simultaneity and cubism.
+She was heavily influenced by the concepts of simultaneity and cubism.
+This meaningful abstract art was the result of it.

 ArtistSonia Delaunay